tube0013/tube_gateways/README.md

 ## ESPHome

 The ESP32 in the gateway runs ESPHome.
-Configured in ESPHome are switches in order to prep the zigbee modules for firmware updates if needed. **It is Highly Advised to Ignore these entities in HomeAssistant.
+Configured in ESPHome are switches in order to prep the zigbee modules for firmware updates if needed. **It is Highly Advised to Ignore these entities in HomeAssistant as accidential toggling could rest the zigbee modules.**

 To access the ESPHome Web Interface on the gateway connect to it in your Browser: